MasterChef (American TV series) season 8

 The eighth season of the American competitive reality television series MasterChef premiered on Fox on May 31, 2017 and concluded on September 20, 2017.

-Gordon Ramsay and Christina Tosi returned as judges.
-Aarón Sánchez joined the cast this season as the third judge.
+Gordon Ramsay and Christina Tosi returned as judges, while Aarón Sánchez joined the cast this season as the third judge.

 This season was won by Dino Angelo Luciano with Eboni Henry and Jason Wang finishing as co-runners-up.

 Top 20

 Source for names, hometowns and occupations: Ages and nicknames as given on air.